stanfordpython/python-assignments/assign0/README.md

 Begin by printing the string `"Good morning.
 Welcome to the National Cheese Emporium!"` to the console.

 Next, in a loop, we will repeatedly ask the user which cheese they would like to buy.
 If the user enters the exact name of a cheese that you have, print a success message and end the program.
-If the user does not enter the exact name of a cheese that you have, print a message that contains the user's input as a substring and the reprompt the user to enter a cheese.
+If the user does not enter the exact name of a cheese that you have, print a message that contains the user's input and the reprompt the user to ask for another cheese.

 The user is also allowed to enter special questions.
-If the user enters either of the strings `"You... do have some cheese, don't you?"` or `"Have you in fact got any cheese here at all?"`, you must reply by listing the number of cheeses that you have, along with their names.
+If the user enters either of the strings `"You... do have some cheese, don't you?"` or `"Have you in fact got any cheese here at all?"`, you must reply by listing the number of cheeses that you have in the format `"We have {} cheese(s)!"`, along with the name of each type of cheese you have, one on each line.

 ### Sample Usage

-Your program should be able to emulate the following sample runs.
-Make sure to activate your virtual environment before executing these lines of code!
+Your program should be able to emulate the following sample runs. *Make sure to activate your virtual environment before executing these lines of code!*

 ```
 (cs41-env)$ python3 cheese.py